 A few caveats I want to note.
 Again if you are new to the Chase world, you have to be under 5/24 in order to apply for a business card.
 Chase’s 5/24 rule means you cannot have opened more than 5 credit cards (from ANYWHERE, even certain store credit cards) in a matter of 24 months or they will deny you.
 What is interesting is that Chase Business cards will not count against your 5/24 status.
 However, you have to be under that threshold in order to be approved.
 To check your 5/24 status, our basic guide will give you step-by-step instructions with an easy-to-track spreadsheet.

-The other rule is you cannot be approved for more than TWO Chase cards in a 30-day time frame.
+The 2/30 rule means you cannot be approved for more than TWO Chase cards in a 30-day time frame.
 So if you were to apply for the two cards, make sure you have not applied for any chase cards in the past 30 days.
 In addition, you could apply for both cards on the same day if you knew you were going to be able to meet the $15,000 in 3 months.

 I’m not sure about you, but I like doing less work for more value.
 If you are going to spend $15,000 anyway, opening two cards vs one is the better option.
 Now, this won’t work if you already have one of the CIC or CIU cards (unless you have another business).
 Also remember, sole proprietors, can qualify for business cards.
 But, this is the strategy I actually showed my parents and multiple readers to maximize the value.
 Let us know if you double-dipped for 50,000 extra value!